owacoder/cppdatalib/README.md

      Notes:
        - `string` subtypes `blob` and `clob` are supported.
        - The BSON `string` type is used to identify UTF-8 strings, and the BSON `binary` type identifies other strings.
 No strings are modified, either when reading or writing.
 The correctness of UTF-8 strings is not verified.
+       - When writing, the entire output must be written in a single call.

+   - CBOR supports `null`, `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.<br/>
+     Notes:
+       - `string` subtypes `blob` and `clob` are supported.
+       - CBOR tags are not currently supported.
+       - Since the CBOR specification supports negative numbers less than -2^63, these integers are converted to decimal bignums when reading.
+       - The CBOR `string` type is used to identify UTF-8 strings, and the CBOR `binary` type identifies other strings.
+No strings are modified, either when reading or writing.
+The correctness of UTF-8 strings is not verified.

    - CSV supports `null`, `bool`, `uint`, `int`, `real`, `string`, and `array`.<br/>
      Notes: